 Establishes the Targeted Workforce Development Program and Workforce Development Fund to provide student debt relief to individuals employed in industries chosen by the Division of Economic Development.

-Establishes a tuition waiver for the state university system and community college system for a child of a totally and permanently disabled veteran.
+Establishes a tuition waiver for the state university system and community college system for the children of totally and permanently disabled New Hampshire veterans.

 At the time of this bill's submission, a member of the New Hampshire national guard is eligible for a tuition waiver for a course in the community college or university system if there is space available in that course.
 This bill removes the reference to available space.
 The Senate amended the bill to also authorize tuition waivers for children in state foster care or guardianship for part time enrollment in programs in the state university or community college system.